Rules and Guidance

-Where Business Suit is specified, members and guests should wear a dark suit and tie, or a dress which should cover the shoulders and be of appropriate length for the occasion.
+Where Lounge Suit or Business Suit is specified, members and guests should wear a dark suit, with collar and tie or blouse, or a dark dress which should cover the shoulders and be of appropriate length for the occasion.
 A good rule of thumb would be to aim for the kind of clothes you would wear in court.

-Where Business Suit is specified you are expected to wear a tie.
+Where a Business Suit is worn with a shirt with collar you are expected to wear a tie.
 If a Student Member is not in possession of a tie then the duty Front of House Officer will offer a tie from the Inn’s collection.

 Members must wear gowns where specified (see below).

-When Black Tie is specified, members and guests should wear a black dinner suit with a white dress shirt and bow tie, or equivalent (cocktail dress, long or knee length, with shoulders covered).
+When Black Tie is specified, members and guests should wear a black dinner suit with a white dress shirt and bow tie, or equivalent (for example; cocktail dress, long or knee length, with shoulders covered).
 Highland dress or dress uniform (with decorations) are permitted.

 The dress code for Grand Day and Annual Hall Dinner is Black Tie.
 Black Tie is also preferred on Private Guest Nights and the Reader’s Feast, although business suit is acceptable in Hall.